katilp/opendata-howto-docker-pre-exercise/_episodes/03-docker-for-cms-opendata.md

 > {: .language-bash}
 {: .prereq}

-Now, open a new terminal on your local machine (or simply exit out of your container) and you can use that to check out one of the git repositories you'll be working with.
+Now, open a new terminal on your local machine (or simply exit out of your container) and you can use that to check out the git repositories and editing files you'll be working with.
 We will see that in the next section.